 Step 2: Separate the Crescent rolls at the perforations and place an apple wedge at the wide end.
 Roll the dough over the apple and place in a baking dish.

 Step 3: Combine brown sugar, butter and cinnamon in a saucepan and boil for 2 minutes then pour over the apples.

 Step 4: Bake for 20 minutes until golden brown and serve warm with ice cream or by themselves.

 That’s all there is to it, so simple and it’s pretty hard to mess up.
 Use whatever apple you prefer, I think an apple that’s a little tart works best.
-Generally I’ll use Fuji apples but Nana always uses Granny Smith.
+I’ll use whatever I have on hand which is generally Fuji apples but Nana always uses Granny Smith.
 The girls absolutely love this dessert and I’m a pretty big fan too.

 This is a great desert to make if you are in a small apartment or don’t have a lot of kitchen supplies and it’s easy enough for any beginner to pull off.
-If you like Apple Dumplings, and have a little more time, try Peach Dumplings with a homemade crust.
+If you like apple dumplings with crescent rolls, and have a little more time, try Peach Dumplings with a homemade crust.

-Yes, just let them come to room temperature.
+Yes, you can freeze them, just let them come to room temperature first.